rockharshitmaurya/rockharshitmaurya/README.md

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>

 🎓 &nbsp;I'm currently studying Computer Science Engineering at Galgotias University, Greater Noida.\
-💡 &nbsp;Some technologies I enjoy working with include SpringBoot, NodeJS, ExpressJS and ReactJS.\
+🛠️ &nbsp;Currently crafting software solutions as a Java Backend Developer, Utilizing the capabilities of SpringBoot, Spring Framework, and Hibernate JPA.\
-🌱 &nbsp;I'm on track for learning more about Cross-Platform Development, Systems Design, and Algorithms.\
+💡 &nbsp;Some technologies I enjoy working with include NodeJS, ExpressJS and ReactJS.\
-✉️ &nbsp;You can shoot me an email at rockharshitmaurya@gmail.com!
+✉️ &nbsp;You can shoot me an email at harshitmaurya.cse@gmail.com!
 I'll try to respond as soon as I can.